-Duo integrates with Microsoft AD FS 3 and 4 to add two-factor authentication to services using browser-based federated logins, complete with inline self-service enrollment and Duo Prompt.
+Duo integrates with Microsoft AD FS v3 and later to add two-factor authentication to services using browser-based federated logins, offering inline user enrollment, self-service device management, and support for a variety of authentication methods — such as passkeys and security keys, Duo Push, or Verified Duo Push — in the Universal Prompt.

-The Duo AD FS module supports relying parties that use Microsoft's WS-Federation protocol, like Office 365, as well as SAML 2.0 federated logons for cloud apps like Google Apps and salesforce.com.
+Duo's AD FS module supports relying parties that use Microsoft's WS-Federation protocol, like Office 365, as well as SAML 2.0 federated logons for cloud apps like Google Workspace and salesforce.com.

-The AD FS application is part of Duo Beyond, Duo Access, and Duo MFA plans.
+The AD FS application is part of Duo Premier, Duo Advantage, and Duo Essentials plans.

 This integration adds a pluggable multi-factor (MFA) authentication provider that provides a Duo two-factor authentication prompt to web-based logins through an AD FS Identity Provider and/or Web Application Proxy.
-After completing primary authentication to the AD FS server (by any standard means such as Windows Integrated or Forms-Based), your users will be required to complete a Duo authentication challenge before getting redirected back to the relying party.
+After completing primary authentication to the AD FS server (by any standard means such as Windows Integrated or Forms-Based), your users will be redirected to Duo for two-factor authentication before getting redirected back to the relying party.

 Install the Duo integration on the internal AD FS identity provider server only.
 In an AD FS farm deployment install Duo on all identity provider AD FS servers in the farm.